Skip to main content

 1. Design;

-2. The construction, reconstruction, alteration, restoration, moving or demolition of any feature which the Development Services Director certifies is required by the public safety because of an unsafe or dangerous condition.
+2. The construction, reconstruction, alteration, restoration, moving or demolition of any feature which the building inspector or similar official certifies is required by the public safety because of an unsafe or dangerous condition.

 3. In the event of equipment failure, accidental damage or natural occurrences (such as electrical storms, tornadoes, ice storms and the like), the ordinary maintenance or repair of: